Aggregating Funnels for Faster Fetch&Add and Queues: Introduction

-We prove our \FetchAndAdd\ implementation is \emph{strongly linearizable} \cite{GHW11}, making it suitable for deployment even in randomized concurrent algorithms.
+We prove that our \FetchAndAdd\ implementation is \emph{strongly linearizable} \cite{GHW11}, making it suitable for deployment even in randomized concurrent algorithms.
 It is \emph{blocking} because combined operations must wait for the delegate to bring back a return value from the main variable, but our experiments show this does not lead to uneven performance of threads.
 In fact, our implementation provides greater fairness (i.e., it results in more similar throughputs at different threads) than using hardware \FAA\ directly.
 We also provide a \op{Fetch\&AddDirect} operation which can be used by higher priority threads to skip the combining step and go directly to the main variable.
 Our experiments show that this direct option significantly increases the \FetchAndAdd\ throughput of the high priority threads without reducing the overall throughput.
-Our implementation is \emph{RMWable} \cite{JJJ24}, meaning it also supports any other operation that is provided as an atomic primitive.
-For example, if the hardware provides compare-and-swap instructions, then a \op{Compare\&Swap} can also be supported by our fetch-and-add object.
+Our implementation is \emph{RMWable} \cite{JJJ24}, meaning that it also supports any other operation that is provided as an atomic primitive.
+For example, if the hardware provides a compare-and-swap instruction, then a \op{Compare\&Swap} can also be supported by our fetch-and-add object.

-{\bf Scaling up concurrent queues.} We believe Aggregating Funnels can be plugged into many applications that use \FAA\ to make them more scalable.
-As evidence, we use them to implement the highly contended fetch-and-add objects in LCRQ, published in PPoPP 2013~\cite{MA13} and recently shown to still be the fastest concurrent queue~\cite{RK23}.
-Using our Aggregating Funnels eliminates the scalability bottleneck in LCRQ and improves LCRQ's throughput by up to 2.5x for high thread counts.
-This constitutes a significant leap forward in concurrent queue efficiency.
+{\bf Scaling up concurrent queues.} We believe plugging Aggregating Funnels into many applications that use \FAA\ will make them more scalable.
+As evidence, we use them to implement the highly contended fetch-and-add objects in the concurrent queue LCRQ, published in PPoPP 2013~\cite{MA13} and recently shown to still be the fastest concurrent queue~\cite{RK23}.
+Aggregating Funnels eliminate the scalability bottleneck in LCRQ, improving throughput by up to 2.5x for high thread counts.
+This is a significant leap forward in concurrent queue efficiency.
 This speed-up also highlights how the significant efficiency gains observed in the microbenchmarks indeed translate into better performing higher-level applications.